-Recognising the nature of these investment properties and the lack of a regular market for such significant portfolios of assets the directors are of the opinion that the best approximation to fair value for these properties is provided by a discounted cash flow valuation of the projected income streams generated by these assets.
+Recognising the unusual nature of these investment properties and the lack of a regular market for such significant portfolios of such assets, which are in distinct contrast with the more regular "bricks and mortar" investment properties, the directors are of the opinion that the best approximation to fair value for these properties is provided by a discounted cashflow valuation of the income streams generated by these assets.
 The valuation of the entire Freehold Reversionary Interest portfolio is undertaken by the directors.

-The directors also recognise, given the lack of a regular market for significant portfolios of such assets, that these fair values may not be realised should the company seek to dispose of any or all of the investment properties.
+The directors also recognise, given the lack of a regular market for significant portfolios of such assets, that these fair-values may not be realised should the company seek to dispose of any or all of the investment properties.